l00nix/lanyon/_posts/2021-06-15-CM4-Heatsink.md

 title: RPi CM4 Heatsink ordered
 ---

 In anticipation of the [LiM Carrier Board](https://lim.loonix.ca/){:target="_blank"} prototype arriving I ordered some heatsinks.
-[Jeff Geerling's](https://www.jeffgeerling.com/){:target="_blank"} recommendation: "Slap a heat sink on top of the CM4 and put it in a little box,...".
+I shoewed the idea to [Jeff Geerling](https://www.jeffgeerling.com/){:target="_blank"} and his comment was : "Slap a heat sink on top of the CM4 and put it in a little box and you have a truly wireless computer you can throw into any scenario..."

 I decided to order a couple of the [12mm Aluminum Alloy Heatsink (C235) for Raspberry Pi Compute Module 4](https://geekworm.com/products/cm4-12mm-aluminum-alloy-heatsink-c235?_pos=11&_sid=eee1b8e13&_ss=r){:target="_blank"}.